-The main shipping carton contains one each of the following: Model 780-01 Central Controller, Model 790 Control Console, 9-pin D-subminiature interconnecting cable (approximately 20 feet (6 meters) in length), and a user guide.
+The main shipping carton contains one each of the following: Model 780-01 Central Controller, Model 790 Control Console, 9-pin D-subminiature interconnecting cable (approximately 20 feet (6 meters) in length), and instructions on how to obtain an electronic copy of this guide.
 Also included in the shipping carton is a North-American-standard AC mains cord.
 Your dealer or distributor should provide an AC mains cord appropriate for destinations outside of North America.
 Any additional Model 790 or Model 71 Control Consoles will be shipped in separate cartons.